Entertainment

 Share

 The financial impact on Nigerian artists has been profound.
-The of performers earning over 10 million naira annually has more than doubled since 2023 and tripled compared to 2022.
+The number of performers earning over 10 million naira annually has more than doubled since 2023 and tripled compared to 2022.
 This trend signifies a growing middle class of artists achieving financial sustainability through streaming revenues.
-Additionally, over 1,900 Nigerian artists were added to Spotify’s editorial playlists in 2024, a 33% from the previous year, further amplifying their reach.
+Additionally, over 1,900 Nigerian artists were added to Spotify’s editorial playlists in 2024, a 33% increase from the previous year, further amplifying their reach.

 The surge in royalties is not limited to domestic listeners.
-A portion of the earnings came from international audiences, with Nigerian music exports experiencing a 49% increase over the past three .
+A significant portion of the earnings came from international audiences, with Nigerian music exports experiencing a 49% increase over the past three years.
 This global demand is further evidenced by the creation of approximately 250 million user-generated playlists featuring Nigerian artists, indicating the widespread integration of their music into global listening habits.

 Share